 5. Internal Linking

-I’m sure you are exhausted of hearing how important SEO and organic traffic are by now but it can’t be stressed enough and internal linking is one of the foundational on-page strategies that you need to be using.
+I’m sure you are exhausted from hearing how important SEO and organic traffic are by now but it can’t be stressed enough and internal linking is one of the foundational on-page strategies that you need to be using.

 It might be obvious to some but when you write a new article you should be linking to other previous posts or pages where relevant.